 Once sequestered to the pastoral landscape, chickens (and bees and even goats) are coming home to roost in the city.
 In exchange for fresh eggs, honey or milk, urban animals can be rewarding and relatively easy to keep.
 They just require some planning, commitment and care.
-Portland's rules for keeping animals are enforced by Multnomah County.
-It tends to make things a bit confusing, but if you are interested in turning your backyard into an urban barnyard, here are some things you should know:

 Do I need a permit for my animals?